 To Traipse Among the Trees: The Adventure Park at Long Island

 The Adventure Park at Long Island's "Aerial Forest Adventure Park" is an elevated obstacle course of sorts made up of 15 ziplines and 140 challenge bridges.
+(Its newest one, "Grand Rapids", has nine ziplines.)
 Spread out over seven acres of woodland, the park features five different color-coded trails (similar to those found at ski resorts) so each member of the family can pick their own degree of difficulty.
 Reserve tickets online for three hours of fun, which also includes the park's safety orientation.
 Go at the end of the day for "Last Call" and climb for a reduced price.
+If you just can't get enough, join the Adventure Club and climb any time for $29.
 Note: They also do birthday parties!

 What: Adventure Park at Long Island

 Where: 75 Colonial Springs Rd., Wheatley Heights, NY

 When: April 8 - June 26, Fri.-Sun; June 27-Sept.
 15: seven days a week; Sept 6 - November 27: Fri. - Sun.

 Cost: Ages 12 and over: $56; Ages 10 & 11: $49; ages 7 -9: $42; Last Call (last three hours): $39

 Contact: (613) 983-3844

 To Do 2 in 1: Boating and Zip-lining at Kittatinny Canoes